ArtFlag/recipes/docs/bread/tortillas.md

 1. Roll out balls of dough either by hand.

 1. Heat a large skillet over medium-high heat.
 Place flattened tortilla in skillet and cook until it begins to bubble, about 1 minute.
 Flip tortilla over and cook for an additional minute.
 Flip again and cook for 1 more minute.
 Repeat with remaining dough.

+## Corn

+- 2 1/2 cups (231g) Masa Harina
+- pinch (5g) salt
+- 1 2/3 cups (378g) water, warm

+1. In a large, shallow mixing bowl, combine the masa harina and salt.
+Gradually add the warm water, stirring with your hands to make a cohesive dough.
+1. Using your hands, mix and knead the dough in the bowl for a minute or so, until it's smooth and somewhat firm; it should feel like Play-Doh.

+   - If the dough sticks to your hands and feels wet, add more masa harina a teaspoon to a tablespoon at a time.
+   - If you roll a piece into a ball and squeeze it and the edges crack, add more water a teaspoon to a tablespoon at a time.

+Divide the dough into 16 pieces (about 35g to 40g each) and roll each piece into a ball.
+Place the balls on a clean work surface and cover them with plastic or a damp kitchen towel to keep them moist.

+Preheat a comal, a cast iron or nonstick pan, or a griddle over medium heat for 5 minutes, or until evenly hot.